sofwerx/swx-devops/README.md

 The biggest challenge managing Vagrant persistence will be syncing or sharing a folder between your host and the virtual machine.
 This differs based on the virtual machine engine you use with Vagrant (VirtualBox, VMWare Workstation, VMWare Fusion, Parallels, xhyve, etc).

-If you are using Vagrant, I strongly suggest creating a `secrets/gnupg` directory first:
+While you _can_ use the default `~/.gnupg` config folder, I strongly suggest creating a `secrets/gnupg` directory to keep your keychain local to this repo directory:

     mkdir -p secrets/gnupg

+Now run the `shell.bash` to enter the environment:

+    ./shell.bash

+This will prepare your gnupg keychain and environment.

 After installing gnupg 2.0, you will want to generate a private/public keypair: